Tuesday, May 28, 2024

 Welcome to Minnesota History!
 This letter is intended to introduce you to the course, and to hopefully answer any and all of your questions.
 All course information can be found at my "home page" at ARCC -- so bookmark this page now: Linda Janke's Home Page.
-Be sure to note that I am teaching another fully on-line course this semester (HIST 2211: U.S. History I) so do not accidentally view their assignments and webpage.
+Be sure to note that I am teaching another fully on-line course this summer (HIST 2211: U.S. History I) so do not accidentally view their assignments and webpage.
 Materials for this course are on the right side of my website.

 The key word in that last sentence is: reading.
 Be prepared to do A LOT of reading during this course.
 Hundreds of pages per week.
 There are three reasons for this:

-1. History courses typically involve numerous reading assignments.
+tory courses typically involve numerous reading assignments.
 A historian's job is to read the sources, read background information, and then analyze the material.
 You will be doing the work of a historian this semester.

 2.